wxyz-abcd/node-haxball/README.md

       - functions:
         - `length()`: Returns the length of replay content in milliseconds.
         - `getTime()`: Returns the current time in milliseconds.
+        - `getCurrentFrameNo()`: Returns the current frame number.
         - `setTime(destinationTime)`: Plays the replay until the `destinationTime`(in milliseconds) or end of replay is reached.
 Note that it may take some time to reach the destination time(especially if you are trying to rewind time), because the game state data is generated on the fly and not stored in memory.
+(It would probably use huge amounts of RAM.)
+        - `setCurrentFrameNo(destinationFrameNo)`: Plays the replay until the `destinationFrameNo` or end of replay is reached.
+Note that it may take some time to reach the destination frame no(especially if you are trying to rewind time), because the game state data is generated on the fly and not stored in memory.
 (It would probably use huge amounts of RAM.)
         - `getSpeed()`: Returns the current speed of playing the replay.
         - `setSpeed(coefficient)`: Changes the speed of playing the replay. `coefficient` must be a real number >=0.
           - `coefficient` = 0 : stop replay.